Skip to main content

 Start Small: Begin with simple, well-defined tasks before attempting complex multi-step processes.

 Document Everything: Keep detailed notes on what works, what doesn't, and why.
+I maintain a prompt library with performance metrics for each template.

 Embrace Failure: Every failed prompt teaches something valuable about AI behavior and communication.
+My 3-hour token limit debugging session taught me more about context windows than any documentation.

 Study Examples: Analyze successful prompts from others to understand effective patterns and techniques.